HBoots/dev_notes/README.md

 ### Changes

-* Add some damn styling and organize topics better
-    * Drop down menus
+* Continue to improve styling
+    * Remove unecessary hr tags
+    * Find a better theme
+* Remake index with a list of heading that open a side menu of contents on hover.
 * Add Python and Django section
 * More Notes:
     * Git